milind-daftari/SmartContract-CSGY9223/NYUDEV-ERC20-Token/README.txt

 This workspace contains 3 directories:

-1. 'contracts': Holds three contracts with increasing levels of complexity.
+1. 'contracts': Holds the contract that creates a token.
 2. 'scripts': Contains four typescript files to deploy a contract.
 It is explained below.
-3. 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract.

 SCRIPTS